 - Registered Nurse (RN) Supervisor

 Substance abuse counselors are in high demand and career growth opportunities are on the rise.
 The average range of pay for these positions depends greatly on the type of facility you work in and whether or not it is a private practice.
 In general, substance abuse counselors may find salaries that range from $26,000 a year to $50,000 a year.
+Learn more about job outlook, salary and the substance counselor career.

 Interested in Earning a Certification or Transferring to CCAPP?